Candlemas: History

 The Roman church's custom of blessing candles by the clergy found its way to Germany.
-The German conclusion that if the sun appeared on Candlemas, a hedgehog would cast a shadow, making a "second winter", was the origin for the modern American festival of Groundhog Day, as many of Pennsylvania's early settlers were German.
+The German conclusion that if the sun appeared on Candlemas, a hedgehog would cast a shadow, making a "second winter", was the origin of the modern American festival of Groundhog Day, as many of Pennsylvania's early settlers were German.

+In Roman Catholicism, in 1997, on the Candlemas day, Pope John Paul II instituted the World Day of Prayer for Consecrated Life.